andravin/spio/README.md

 In our [paper](https://arxiv.org/abs/2404.03617), we implemented efficient GPU kernels for convnet inference.
 This project implements kernels for training.

 The first Spio kernel is for grouped convolution, a prime example of a promising layer that has fallen into disuse because of the inefficiency of the current implementation.
 We focus on group-width equal to eight and stride 1, as used in our ConvFirst model.
+Spio is compatible with NVIDIA Ampere (sm_80 and sm_86) and Ada (sm_89) GPUs.

 ## Benchmarks